 What do you want to change about yourself?
 Do you have characteristics that you criticize, judge, and scorn?
 Maybe you have habits or perceived shortcomings that you’d like to give up?
 Is there an aspect of your life that you want to develop?
 Your answers to questions like these can give you ideas about the kind of positive affirmations you could use.

 Thoughts Become Things

 Our subconscious minds accept repeated affirmations as truth, even when the affirmations are negative.
 Become aware of your negative thoughts.

 We want to use positive affirmations to change the way we think.
 If they’re created with a high vibrational frequency, we are more able to attract the things we’ve always wanted but believed we couldn’t have.

-But if you don’t write your affirmations correctly, it can be a absolute waste of time.
-The key to writing successful affirmations to achieve the life you want, is to be confident that what you are saying will actually happen.
+But if you don’t write your affirmations correctly, it can be an absolute waste of time.
+The key to writing successful affirmations to achieve the life you want is to be confident that what you are saying will actually happen.

 When you’ve learned how to write and use affirmations correctly, you can start manifesting your goals.
 It takes some practice and a bit of trial and error to figure out what works.